cloudprober/cloudprober/CONTRIBUTING.md

   [Issues](https://github.com/cloudprober/cloudprober/issues) or
   [Discussions](https://github.com/cloudprober/cloudprober/discussions).

+* Please keep in mind that Cloudprober’s priority is not to add new features "quickly", but to evolve and grow in a mindful way, keeping the codebase small, cohesive, and easy to reason about.

+* Features requested by multiple users are prioritized, for implementation as well as review.

+* Please send small PRs, so that they are easier to review.
+Large PRs are less likely to be reviewed and accepted.

 * Please avoid adding new dependencies unless absolutely required by the functionality.

 * We try to limit comment lines to 80 chars.
-Having comment lines that are arbitrarily long makes them uncomfortable to the eyes.
+Having comment lines that are arbitrarily long makes them rather uncomfortable to read.

+## On LLM Generated Code

+I use coding assistants all the time, but I don't think purely LLM generated code works well for an already established software like Cloudprober.
+It tends to miss the nuance required to keep the codebase consistent, and increases the review cost dramatically.